 Open Jira, filter by team, scan for blocked tickets

-Open Asana, verify 5/15 report compliance
+Open Asana, audit 5/15 report compliance by hand

-Scan Google Chat for unanswered threads
+Scroll Google Chat for unanswered escalations

-Pull up business metrics spreadsheet
+Pull up the business metrics sheet someone pinned

-Orchestrator normalizes and cross-references signals
+Orchestrator normalizes payloads and cross-references signals

-Confidence scoring filters noise from real issues
+Confidence scoring separates noise from a real fight

 Layer 1 — Collectors run as parallel Claude Code subagents.
 Each one talks to exactly one system and returns a normalized signal payload.
 They run simultaneously, so total collection time equals the slowest API response (usually 3–8 seconds), not the sum of all five.[5]

-Layer 2 — Orchestrator receives all five payloads, cross-references them (a blocked Jira ticket and a stale PR on the same feature is worse than either alone), runs a confidence scoring pass, and assigns RED/AMBER/GREEN.
+Layer 2 — Orchestrator receives the five payloads, cross-references them (a blocked Jira ticket and a stale PR on the same feature is worse than either alone), runs a confidence scoring pass, and assigns RED/AMBER/GREEN.

 Signal Radar Project Structure